Where to put your Trello Card

 The Social Media Trello Board works like a conveyor belt.

-3. Doing – Projects which have been started
+5. Doing – Projects which have been started and you're currently working on

 What to include on your Trello Cards